-Webinar three - Primary Care Guide to Immunotherapy
+Primary Care Guide to Immunotherapy (20th September 2018)

 Join Dr Anna Olsson-Brown (Clinical Research Fellow and Medical Oncology Registrar at the University of Liverpool and Clatterbridge Cancer Centre) and Dr David Plume (GPwSI and Red Whale GP Update Cancer Course Director) for our Primary Care Guide to Immunotherapy Webinar.

 They discuss the science behind immunotherapy drugs and how they exert their effects, why not all our patients with ostensibly the same tumour will be offered immunotherapy, the significant impact that immunotherapies are already making on the prognosis of some of our previously poorly treatable cancers, and of course those weird and wonderful treatment effects which can present to us long after initial therapy has been completed, so can easily catch us out!